To use the integration you'll need an active Mailchimp account. To get started or to know more about the Mailchimp sign up process, please click here

 [ 'id', 'type', 'first_name', 'last_name', 'line1', 'line2', 'city', 'state', 'country', 'postal_code', 'created_at', 'updated_at' ];

 Let's use what we learned so far to send a subscription confirmation email.
-It will be sent automatically once he/she - the member - created his new subscription on Pelcro.
+It will be sent automatically once the user creates their new subscription on Pelcro.

 1- You must copy the event's name from this document.